MickhailP/MickhailP/README.md

 # Hi there, I'm Mickhail 👋🏼

 ### 👨🏼‍💻  I'm a self-taught iOS-Developer, farther.
+I'm in searching a new career opportunity.
+I'm going to apply all my knowlege and expertise to solve yours business problems by developing new features and make your app better!

+Here is my resume take a look -> [Mikhail Perevozchikov.pdf](https://github.com/MickhailP/MickhailP/files/10059746/Mikhail.Perevozchikov.pdf)
+Any feedback appreciated! 😉

+Currently learning and mastering in Algorithms and UnitTesting👨🏼‍💻

 <p> </p>

 ## 🧵 Fun facts about me: